ejboettcher/container-landscape/LXD/README.md

 ## Security and Usability overview
 Being the most low level of the container technologies and most mature, LXC will provide the most security and isolation for a users container.
 Given that escalation of priveleges inside the container does not grant elevated priveleges on the host make this approach very isolated and actually may increase security on a multiuser environment.

-Containers can created, ran, and destroyed all with an unpriveleged (non root) account by default.
+Containers can be created, ran, and destroyed all with an unpriveleged (non root) account by default.
+There is no guarantee that an unprivileged container will have acces to all machine resources necessary.

 To take advantage of all of the security available with LXD a modern linux kernel that supports cgroup namespaces will be required (4.4+)